Why Do We Get Cold Hands and Feet?

-Why do we get cold hands and feet?
+Body temperatures: why do you get cold hands and feet?

-We find that, in general, there are people who tend to be more sensitive to the cold and others that are more sensitive to the heat; and that when placed in similar climates they react differently.
-The key is balancing our body temperature, because it is not good to be either too hot or too cold.
+In general, some people are more sensitive to the cold and other people are more sensitive to the heat.
+These two types of people also react differently when they’re in a similar climate.
+The key is to balance your body temperature, because it’s not good to be either too hot or too cold.

-When our body has to make an extra effort in some area to heat it up, it usually increases circulation, causing inflammation more or less, which in reality is an effort to focus the self-healing mechanism.
+When your body has to make an extra effort to heat up a specific area, it usually increases circulation.
+That can cause either more inflammation or less, as part of an effort to bring that area back to normal.

 The digestive system

-Besides the discomfort it brings, it is important to try and prevent this mainly because of the joint problems it can cause in the long run.
+What all this means is that constantly having cold hands and feet might be the result of excess heat in your digestive system.
+Besides the discomfort it brings, it’s important to try and prevent this, mainly because of the long-term joint problems it can cause.

-- By clothing the area with fabrics of polar fleece or wool.
+- Clothing the area with fabrics of polar fleece or wool.

-- By applying heat-generating creams such as those containing ginger, cinnamon, etc.
+- Applying heat-generating creams such as those containing ginger, cinnamon, etc.

-- By using an electric heating pad or hot water bottle.
+- Using an electric heating pad or hot water bottle.

-However, keep in mind that these are only remedies to alleviate the symptoms, and if we want to balance our body temperature, which will also improve our overall health, what we have to do is to accelerate the function of our digestive system.
+But keep in mind that these things can only alleviate the symptoms, not solve the problem.
+If you want to balance your body temperature (which will improve your overall health), you have to accelerate your digestive system.

 Remove heat from the digestive system

-- Choose healthy foods and avoid harmful foods, especially red meats and sausages, fatty cheese, fried foods and some sweets.
+- Choose healthy foods and avoid harmful ones, like red meats and sausages, fatty cheese, fried foods, and certain sweets.

-- Be vigilant to avoid the foods that are difficult to digest, such as certain vegetables, dairy products, etc.
+- Be careful to avoid foods that are hard to digest, like some vegetables, dairy products, etc.

 - Chew your food thoroughly.

-- Do not eat large quantities.
-Know when to stop before feeling too full.
+- Don’t eat large amounts of food at one time.
+Know when to stop before you feel too full.

-- Do not eat dinner too late in the day nor eat too much.
+- Don’t eat dinner too late in the day, and don’t eat too much.

 - Prevent constipation.